Blizzard/node-rdkafka/README.md

 })
 ```

 `this` is bound to the `KafkaConsumer` you have created.
 By specifying an `offset_commit_cb` you can also listen to the `offset.commit` event as an emitted event.
-It receives the list of topic partitions as argument.
+It receives an error and the list of topic partitions as argument.
 This is not emitted unless opted in.

 ### Message Structure